Co-Educational Independent Day and Boarding School

 Each student has a form tutor with whom they meet twice a day.
 In addition there is an extended form period every week.
 The tutor looks after the individual needs of their tutees and is the first point of contact for their parents.
 Day students have access to lockers in which they can safely store their sports and other equipment.

 Bedstone runs a house-based tutorial system.
 Both boarding and day students are part of the same tutorial group which is, in turn, part of one of the three competitive houses: Hopton, Wigmore and Stokesay.
 The houses compete, often fiercely, at many events including debates, house music and on sports day.
 This initiative brings day and boarding students closer together and promotes closer links between students of all ages.
 Those who come into school daily are also warmly invited to join in with Sunday activities and have the choice of participating in either one or both weekly extracurricular activities on a Tuesday and Thursday afternoon.
-There is therefore no division between day and boarding students, which can, unfortunately, occur in so many schools.
+There is therefore no division between day and boarding students.

 Parents of those young people who live locally are invited to come and watch fixtures whether home or away.
 On some days, they can also collect their children at “tea” (3:40pm) after fixtures or before one of the twice-weekly activities.
 This flexibility can be very advantageous to working families.
 They also have twice-weekly Headmaster’s prep sessions where they can complete homework in school, under the Headmaster’s personal supervision.
 This means that once students arrive home they can spend more quality time with their families.